tobymackenzie/tobymackenzie.com.data/content/index.md

-Why, hello there.
+Hello there.
 I am Toby Mackenzie of Northeast Ohio.
 Welcome to my little stop on the information superhighway.
 Come on in.
 Find out more [about me](/about) or [my web development career](/web-dev).
-Visit [my web-pipe](/blog) to find out what's happening in my world.
+Visit [my web-pipe](/blog) to find out what's happening in Toby land.

 Me in brief
 -----------

 - I currently live and work in Akron.
-- I build websites for a living.
+- I build websites for a living, as a full-stack developer.
 - I am introverted / quiet / shy.
 - I like computers, music, hiking, shows / movies / books, old video games, &c.
 - I value freedom of expression, autonomy, equalization of power, environmental preservation, sharing of knowledge and effort, &c.